natalyalangford/COVID19_plots/README.md

-  --about                display information about this utility --length LENGTH        data length for sorted reports --threshold THRESHOLD  threshold of case number to be included --country COUNTRY      name of country for state/province reports --state STATE          name of state for county reports --region REGION        scope of report: country, state, province, county, county-state
+  --about                display information about this utility --length LENGTH        data length for sorted reports --threshold THRESHOLD  threshold of case number to be included --dsw DSW              integer size of the data smooting window --country COUNTRY      name of country for state/province reports --state STATE          name of state for county reports --region REGION        scope of report: country, state, province, county, county-state